tgsmith61591/clust4j/README.md

 ----

 ### Things to note:
- - The default `AbstractClusterer.BaseClustererPlanner.getScale()` currently returns `false`.
+ - The default `BaseClustererParameters.getScale()` currently returns `false`.
 This decision was made in an attempt to mitigate data transformations in instances where the analyst may not expect/desire them.
 Note that [normalization *is* recommended](http://datascience.stackexchange.com/questions/6715/is-it-necessary-to-standardize-your-data-before-clustering?newreg=f574bddafe484441a7ba99d0d02b0069) prior to clustering and can be set in any algorithm's respective `Planner` class.
 Example on a `KMeans` constructor:

     ```java
-    // For normalization, simply add `.setScale(true)` on any `BaseClustererPlanner` class
+    // For normalization, simply add `.setScale(true)` on any `BaseClustererParameters` class
-    new KMeans(mat, new KMeansPlanner(k).setScale(true));
+    new KMeansParameters(k).setScale(true);
     ```

  - By default, logging is disabled.
-This can be enabled by instance in any `BaseClustererPlanner` class by invoking `.setVerbose(true)`.
+This can be enabled by instance in any `BaseClustererParameters` class by invoking `.setVerbose(true)`.
  - Note that both of the above settings may be set globally:

     ```java